Brunch & Batter

 • ½ teaspoon pure vanilla extract

-• ½ teaspoon Fiore di Sicilia
+• ½ teaspoon Fiore di Sicilia *See post for info

-• confectioners sugar for dusting, if desired
+• confectioners sugar for dusting, optional

 Instructions